Tahtk3v/nurdbar/MANUAL.md

 If the bar changed to your name you are in.

-After login you can use following functions:
+After login you have 10 seconds to use one of the following functions:

 `````bash
 # deposit 10 euro